Chapter 14 : Progression

 “You tried your own potion in class?”
 Mandy asked, raising an eyebrow.

-“All I had to do was just look at it and my memory was improved instantly,” he said with a grin.
+“No, all I had to do was just look at it and my memory was improved instantly,” he said with a grin.

 Sirius punched him on the shoulder jokingly.
 “Let’s get out of here.”
 He walked to catch up with James, who had gotten distracted talking to Lily.
 I vanished my potion and Mandy and I talked with Remus and Peter on our way out of the classroom, where we caught up with James and Sirius again.